GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Which Viewpoints are present
+* Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?

+  ***Rationale:  In my role I want to foster reuse of definitions within the archtitecture***
+* Which design level data / energy / material definitions have to be known by the SOI and used by the SOI?

+  ***Rationale:  In my role I want to foster reuse of definitions within the archtitecture.***
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to break these down further to be able to delegate sub-functions to subsystems.***